FFFFFFFANG1/HPC-in-CUDA/README.md

 The repo includes all my implementation of parallel programming in CUDA.
 Labs are weekly assignments aiming for practice.
 The CUDA LeNet is the course final project.

 ## CUDA LeNet Implementation & Optimization
 Course final project for ECE 408 FA23 @ UIUC.
-For original project description, see [_README.md](Cuda LeNet/README.md).
+For original project description, see [Cuda LeNet/README.md](_README.md).

-## Optimization Techniques
+### Optimization Techniques
-For a more comprehensive discussion, see [report.pdf](Cuda LeNet/report.pdf).
+For a more comprehensive discussion, see [Cuda LeNet/report.pdf](report.pdf).
 Below is a table of optimization techniques:
 | Name                | Techiques                    |
 | --------------------------- | ---------------------- |
 | Req 0 | Stream |